ElectronicRave/ES-Simple-Clean/README.md

 - A     - Launch content
 - B     - Goes back to the Home Page
-- LEFT  - Previous system
+- LEFT  - Previnious system
 - RIGHT - Next system
 - TOUCH - Access to all features